St Filumena’s Catholic Primary School

 Children experience a wide range of learning challenges within the subject and know appropriate responses to them.

-Through History, children deepen their appreciation of their faith and fulfil their God-given talents.
+Through History, children deepen their appreciation of their faith and fulfill their God-given talents.

 Visits within History have enriched the lives of the children and they are able to discuss how the experience impacted their knowledge and understanding.

 Children of all abilities and backgrounds achieve well in History reflected in outstanding progress that reveals a clear learning journey.
 Children talk enthusiastically about their learning in History and are eager to further their learning in the next stages of their education.

 Clear outcomes focus and guide all History development plans and drive improvement.

 Fundamental British Values are evident in History and children understand how it can celebrate difference.

 Through wider reading in History, children will understand how events in history have influenced the modern world.